Robert Giroux: Career

 Among the writers Giroux discovered or developed at FSG were Jack Kerouac, John Berryman, Jean Stafford, Bernard Malamud, Thomas Merton, Flannery O'Connor, Isaac Bashevis Singer, Carl Sandburg, Elizabeth Bishop, Katherine Anne Porter, Walker Percy, Donald Barthelme, Grace Paley, Derek Walcott and William Golding.
 By 2000, FSG books had won 29 literary awards, as well as a dozen Pulitzer Prizes and 20 Nobel Prizes.

 Giroux worked with Kerouac on his first novel, The Town and the City, and on the manuscript for his Beat classic On the Road.
 The former was dedicated to him.
 In a documentary interview, Giroux recalled how he tried to explain to Kerouac that the novel, typed out on a huge, single roll of paper, needed to be worked on, to which Kerouac replied: "There shall be no editing of this manuscript, this manuscript was dictated by the Holy Ghost."

 Among the notable works he published as an editor were a collection of Berryman's critical prose as The Freedom of the Poet (1976), Collected Prose of Robert Lowell (1987), and Collected Prose of Elizabeth Bishop (1984), whose letters he later edited, as One Art (1994).
 He also authored The Education of an Editor, The Book Known as Q: A Consideration of Shakespeare's Sonnets (1982), and A Deed of Death (1990), an investigation of the 1922 murder of the Hollywood director William Desmond Taylor.

 His relationship with Straus was often strained.
 Giroux, more the literary man, was often at odds with Straus, who was primarily a businessman.
 Farrar, Straus & Giroux never published his 25th-anniversary anthology, which he also edited, as Straus took offense to his portrayal in Giroux's introduction.
 Giroux did not complete his memoirs because he said he did not want to write negatively about Straus.
 For his part, Straus counted Giroux's joining his company as the significant event in its history.

 Once Giroux suggested to Eliot that editors were mostly failed writers, to which Eliot replied: "so are most writers".

 From 1975 to 1982, he was president of the National Board of Review of Motion Pictures, an organization that fights movie censorship.

 Awards and honors

-Giroux received an honorary doctorate from Seton Hall University in 1999, the Mayoral Award of Honor for Art and Culture from the City of New York in 1989, and the Elmer Holmes Bobst Award in Arts and Letters from New York University in 1988.
+Giroux received an honorary doctorate from Seton Hall University in 1999, from Saint Peter's College/University in 2001, the Mayoral Award of Honor for Art and Culture from the City of New York in 1989, and the Elmer Holmes Bobst Award in Arts and Letters from New York University in 1988.

 He also received the Alexander Hamilton Medal, the Columbia College Alumni Association's highest honor, in 1987, the same year he received the Ivan Sandrof Lifetime Achievement Award at the National Book Critics Circle Award.
 He was awarded a Special Citation at the National Board of Review Awards 1989.
 In 2006, he was presented with the Philolexian Award for Distinguished Literary Achievement.